day-katy/SassTask/README.md

 yarn test
 ```
 <img src="assets/Test_Coverage.png">
-Currently all tests are passing with 100% Coverage.
+Currently we have one test failing and less than 100% coverage.

 ## Tests to Implement